werocketry/Hyperion-II/schematics/README.md

 # schematics

-This is where the source files will be stored and pdf versions on teams.
+This is where the source files and most recent exports will be stored and historical export versions on teams.